Revenue

 If the revenues earned are a main activity of the business, they are considered to be operating revenues.
 If the revenues come from a secondary activity, they are considered to be nonoperating revenues.
 For example, interest earned by a manufacturer on its investments is a non- operating revenue.
 Interest earned by a bank is considered to be part of operating revenues.

-Is revenue a profit?
+Is Revenue a Profit?

 Revenue is often referred to as the top line because it sits at the top of the income statement.
 The revenue number is the income a company generates before any expenses are taken out.